 As a motorcyclist, you deserve to travel the open road as much as car and truck drivers, but it is necessary to be smart about doing so.
 Do not break the law by lane splitting and put yourself and other motorists at risk.
 Your case will prove challenging even if you are hurt and try to sue the driver of the car or truck because you failed to follow the rules.
 If this is the case, you could find yourself facing a countersuit.

-Let Staver Accident Injury Lawyers, P.C. help if you have been hurt in a motorcycle accident through no fault of your own.
+Let the attorneys at Staver Accident Injury Lawyers, P.C. help if you have been hurt in a motorcycle accident through no fault of your own.
 With our experience, you can take confidence knowing your case is being skillfully handled to get you the compensation you deserve for your pain and suffering.

 Call us at (312) 236-2900 to schedule a free initial appointment,